RuPaul's Drag Race has changed the mother-tucking world for the better, and thank 'tuck', because it was in need of a serious glow-up.

 Tea

-'Tea' usually refers to gossip but can also be used to mean someone's truth, although you should really already know that as we use the word in virtually every heatworld article.
+'Tea' or 'T' usually refers to gossip but can also be used to mean someone's truth, although you should really already know that as we use the word in virtually every heatworld article.

 Tuck